How Falcon Horizon Secures Cloud Storage

 Falcon Horizon Policies for Cloud Storage

-Falcon Horizon uses CrowdStrike developed policies to monitor the configurations for various cloud services.
-The policy menu for each cloud provider displays a list of available services – including AWS S3.
-In addition to authenticated user access, access logging and encryption, there is a policy designed to help organizations identify where public S3 access is configured.
+Falcon Horizon uses CrowdStrike developed policies to monitor the configurations and behaviors in public cloud deployments.
+For each provider, the policy menu displays a list of available services.
+The example below focuses on AWS S3.
+Each policy is listed along with related compliance information, a default severity, and policy category.
+There are a number of policies designed to help organizations identify where public S3 access is configured.

 For each policy, Falcon Horizon enables options to disable or customize the severity per cloud account and region.
 This helps organizations tune their assessment results with focus on the relevant policies.

 The main dashboard provides an overview of the findings across all of the registered cloud accounts.
-By default, the dashboard reflects the most recent assessments, but menu options are available to quickly reference historical results.
-In this case, filtering for AWS reveals two findings related to the S3 access configuration policy.
+In this case, filtering by provider for AWS reveals a behavioral policy related to the S3 service being made public through policy.

-The detailed findings include the severity and service information along with links to a policy description and related documentation from the cloud provider.
-Understanding that these two buckets are publicly accessible, the documented remediation steps can be used to take action and resolve these findings.
+The detailed findings include a criticality score along with the severity, pattern, description and links to MITRE Tactic and Technique information.
+The documented remediation steps can be used to take action and resolve these findings.

 Attacks that leverage cloud misconfigurations are on the rise.
 Falcon Horizon offers visibility and assessment of multi-cloud deployments so that organizations can quickly identify potential exposures and take action to improve overall cloud security.